 - a.
-Enhance Unicom protocols to direct staff to discourage night operations strongly, advising pilots of safety concerns, heightened noise sensitivity, and limited services available during night hours. - b.
+Enhance Unicom protocols to require outreach to all potential night operations of which the Airport becomes aware, such outreach to request compliance with curfew hours and to inform pilots, operators and/or passengers of the safety concerns, heightened noise sensitivity, and limited services available during night hours. - b.
 Publicly thank users who change their flight plan to avoid operating at night. - c.
-Communicate directly with passengers as well as pilots and operators on noise sensitivity and quiet hours, using signage in the terminal, at gates, and in other high-traffic areas. - d.
-Implement a policy requiring study and Board approval of the potential night operations impact of proposed services and navigational aids and procedures. - e.
-Unify curfew hours to a single period, for consistent communications and ease of administration. - f.
-Align voluntary curfew hours with night hours. - g.
+Install signage in the terminal, at gates, and in other high-traffic areas to communicate directly with passengers, as well as pilots and operators, on noise sensitivity and quiet hours. - d.
+Create a formal District Policy requiring assessment of the potential impact on night operations of contemplated changes or additions to airport services, facilities, and/or navigational aids or procedures, and requiring Board review and approval of the night operations impact before the Airport commits itself to a change or addition. - e.
+Unify Fly Quiet program curfew hours and general voluntary curfew hours so that the Airport has a single voluntary curfew period, for consistent communications and ease of administration. - f.
+Conform curfew hours to night hours (10 p.m. to 7 a.m.). - g.
 Develop a financial incentive program for curfew-compliant transient operators.